Andrew Tuch

 About Andrew Tuch

 Before joining Washington University’s faculty, Tuch taught at Sydney Law School and as a Byse Fellow at Harvard.
-He practiced law at Davis Polk & Wardwell in New York and London.
-He holds LLM and SJD degrees from Harvard Law School, where he was a Fulbright Scholar, a Fellow of the Program on Corporate Governance, an Olin Fellow in Law and Economics, and a two-time recipient of the Brudney Best Paper Prize in Corporate Governance.
+He practiced law at Davis Polk & Wardwell in New York and London, focusing on capital markets, debt finance, and mergers.
+He earned his Doctor of Juridical Science (SJD) and an LLM from Harvard Law School, where he was a Fulbright Scholar, a Fellow of the Program on Corporate Governance, an Olin Fellow in Law and Economics, and a two-time recipient of the Brudney Best Paper Prize in Corporate Governance.
+Tuch graduated with Bachelor of Commerce (BCom) and Bachelor of Laws (LLB) degrees from the University of Queensland, on each occasion with first-class honors and a University Medal.

 Professor Tuch’s working papers and published scholarship are available for download here.